 - new process, product and service development: role of engineers in evaluation and delivering new processes, products and services; designing for manufacture, sustainability, safety, innovation and business driven outcomes; risk management and design communication, documentation and review.

-Students explore these concepts and use them to critique designed products, processes and systems through case studies.
+Students explore these concepts and use them to critique designed products, processes and systems.
 Students develop an understanding of the models of design and innovation processes and the responsibilities and authentic practice of engineers through application of these concepts (as well as scientific principles learnt in their field of practice subjects) to their project.

 Autumn session, City campus